paviro/SenseCap-Indicator-ESPHome-Firmware/README.md

 ## A word of caution!
 I build this in my spare time as a hobby.
 In general, I make no guarantees that it will work forever, even though I intend to keep maintaining it, but sometimes other things are more important.
-I also give no guarantees that updates here will not break existing configurations and require a new configuration - especially now in the early stages this will most definitely happen.
+**I also give no guarantees that updates here will not break existing configurations and require a new configuration - especially now in the early stages this will definitely happen!**